History of St. Edmund Campion Academy

 St. Edmund Campion Academy was founded in 1997 in Mt.
-Healthy north of Cincinnati OH by a group of lay Catholics.
-The founders felt a call to help provide a complete, Catholic, classical education to students in the Cincinnati region with a focus on making that education affordable for large families.
-Campion relocated to the Oakley area in 2002 to provide a more central location.
-Campion relocated a second time in 2016 to Fairfax taking residence in the former St. Margaret of Cortona school building.
+Healthy, OH(north of Cincinnati) by a group of lay Catholics.
+The founders were called to provide a complete, Catholic, classical education to students in the Cincinnati region with a commitment to making that education affordable for large families.
+The Academy relocated to the Oakley in 2002 to provide a more central location.
+We relocated a second time in 2016 to Fairfax taking residence in the former St. Margaret of Cortona school building.

 Who is St. Edmund Campion

 St. Edmund Campion is the Patron of our school and a shining example of God's call to those gifted with education.